symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

 Background
 **********

-Alice and Bob want to exchange **10 alice:token for 10 bob:token**.
+Alice and Bob want to exchange **10 alice tokens for 10 bob tokens**.
 The problem is that they are not in the same blockchain: alice:token is defined in NEM public chain, whereas bob:token is only present in a private chain using catapult technology.

 .. note:: These two chain shares are SDK.
 You could implement atomic cross-chain swap between NEM public chain and other blockchains if they permit the secret lock/proof mechanism.

 One non-atomic solution could be:

-1) Alice sends 10 alice:token to Bob (private chain)
+1) Alice sends 10 alice tokens to Bob (private chain)
 2) Bob receives the transaction
-3) Bob sends 10 bob:token to Alice (public chain)
+3) Bob sends 10 bob tokens to Alice (public chain)
 4) Alice receives the transaction

 However, they do not trust each other that much.
 Bob could decide his mosaics to Alice.
 Following this guide, you will see how to make this swap possible, trusting technology.